minetest/minetest/doc/lua_api.md

     -- 0 and 100 but can exceed these values.

     weight = 1.0,
-    -- Relative weight of the biome in the Voronoi diagram }
+    -- Relative weight of the biome in the Voronoi diagram.
+    -- A value of 0 (or less) is ignored and equivalent to 1.0.
+}
 ```